stjudecloud/docs/docs/guides/forms/how-to-fill-out-DAA.md

 Next, ensure that you have correctly filled out the 5 required sections of the DAA (Note that there are [2 additional required sections](#data-download-permission) if you intend to download data):

-1. **Page 7** [The Data Access Unit(s)](../../glossary.md#data-access-unit) you are applying for must be marked.
+1. **Page 7** All [Data Access Unit(s)](../../glossary.md#data-access-unit) for which you are applying must be marked.
-    * Tip: The DAU(s) associated to the data you requested are listed in the section Controlled Access Data, above the Download Data Request
-      Form button.
-This can be found on the third step of the data request process.
-This is a dynamic feature
-      that allows the user to see exactly which Data Access Units (datasets) they are requesting data from.
+    * Tip: The DAU(s) associated to the data you requested are listed in the Controlled Access Data section, directly above the Download Data Access Agreement button.
+This can be found on the Request Data page which immediately follows your selection of data from the data browser.
+This is a dynamic feature that allows the user to see exactly which Data Access Units (datasets) they are requesting data from.

      ![](../../images/guides/forms/daa-1.png)